GeorgePimpleton/cpp_misc_files/README.md

 ## Warning

 The .cppm module interface files require using C++20 (or later) as your language standard.
-Currently there is only one compiler/IDE that can use modules: Visual Studio 2022.
+Currently (11 December 2022) there is only one compiler/IDE that can use modules: Visual Studio 2022.
+Module support is still iffy for other compiler suites, though that is gradually changing.

 Use either the header or module interface file, do not use both!